On this page

 How Okta can help

-Okta provides a customizable, secure drop-in solution for managing users, authenticating them, and authorizing and controlling their access to your applications and resources.
+Okta provides a customizable, secure drop-in solution for managing users, authenticating them, and authorizing and controlling their access to your apps and resources.
 It can substantially reduce the time, effort, cost, and risks to develop, field, and maintain an effective and efficient IAM solution.

 • It's highly reliable, available, secure, scalable, and performant, with high data integrity.